naman2304/notes/ddia.md

   * Hadoop clusters nodes have both compute and storage.
 Expensive!
 We just want more space and not compute.
 * Object Stores
   * service offered by large cloud providers to store static content
-  * Amazon S3, Azure Cloud Storage, Google Cloud Storage
+  * Amazon S3, Azure Blob Storage, Google Cloud Storage
   * handles scaling for you
   * handles replication for you
   * cheaper to run than a Hadoop cluster (1/10th of the price)